-- 2. General Plan goals are carried out through the Development Code, which includes a: "focus on more compact development to promote walkability, preservation of natural resources, creation of public space, and shared infrastructure." - The Railyard Master Plan lays out plans for development at the eastern end of downtown Truckee-one of the primary locations for infill in town.
+- 2. General Plan goals are carried out through the Development Code, which includes a: "focus on more compact development to promote walkability, preservation of natural resources, creation of public space, and shared infrastructure." - 3.
+The Railyard Master Plan lays out plans for development at the eastern end of downtown Truckee-one of the primary locations for infill in town.
 The first goal in the plan is: "encourage vibrant and economically sustainable mixed-use redevelopment that offers diverse retail, entertainment, employment and housing opportunities."

 - 4. Truckee received a grant to conduct a vulnerability assessment and develop adaptation policies that will help inform climate and safety components in the upcoming General Plan update. - 5.
-Town of Truckee has one CivicSpark fellow developing capacity on climate issues including the integration of climate action into the upcoming General Plan update process.
+Town of Truckee has one CivicSpark fellow developing capacity on climate issues including the integration of climate action into the upcoming General Plan update process. - 6.
+The town gives an annual trails and bikeways update to Town Council on status of existing trails and any plans for expansion.